 Once the muffins cool, I store 6 muffins at a time in gallon-sized freezer bags.
 When we’re ready for more muffins, I just move a bag from the freezer to the refrigerator to thaw.
 I prefer mine after a few seconds in the microwave with a little butter.
 My teenager pulls them straight from the refrigerator and into her bag for school.
 By the time she gets to lunch they are nice and room temperature.
 My two babies prefer them in both hands with fresh blueberries smeared across their faces.

 Healthy Muffins with Fresh Fruit and Soft Texture

 Goods baked with traditional whole wheat are denser than their counterparts for certain.
 White Whole Wheat Flour has all the nutritional advantages of traditional whole wheat , but with lighter color and milder taste.
-Is is not quite as easy to find – especially organic – but worth the search to make whole wheat baked good that are still light and fluffy.
+It used to be harder to find but thankfully has become more mainstream.
+Even if you have to search, it is totally worth the search to make whole wheat baked good that are still light and fluffy.

 Can’t get enough blueberries?
 Try our favorite Blueberry Ricotta Pancakes!
 They have the fresh lemon zest too.
 So good!

 Looking for more healthy muffin ideas for breakfast (or snacks!)?
 These Healthy Chocolate Muffins are so delicious!

 - 2 egg

 - 1 lemon, for zesting